JsyPhil/paper-2-data/README.md

-# Paper 2 Data - An example of how to extract information from legal contracts using Artificial Intelligence.
+# Paper 2 Data - An example of how to extract information from legal contracts using Artificial Intelligence

 This repository contains the code, data and associated files used in the Medium article ["Paper 2 Data - An example of how to extract information from legal contracts using Artificial Intelligence"](https://medium.com/p/476fedd55592/).